-In the 17th century Japan is divided between two forces.
-The eastern army lead by the Warlord Tokugawa Ieyasu and the western army which fights for Toyotomi's clan.
+In the seventeenth century, Japan is divided between two forces.
+The Eastern Army, lead by the Warlord Tokugawa Ieyasu, and the Western Army, which fights for Toyotomi's clan.
 Despite ...

 Mattias Pettersson <firstname.lastname@example.org>

 16 of 22 people found this review helpful.

 Was this review helpful to you?